-The background of the debug menu is a development log in the NTSC versions of the game, but is only a simple "alignment test" in the PAL version that shows text and an image aligned in different ways.
+The background of the debug menu is a development log in the Japanese and American versions of the game, but is only a simple "alignment test" in the European/Australian version that shows text and an image aligned in different ways.

 Development Log 05/26 Seiji Otoguro Event [Item Bounce] Added.
 Event [What's In the Box?]
 Added.
 Event [Fake Power-Ups] Added.
 05/17 Tōru Yamashita New Course Colosseum5 (Stage Name:Battle2) Added.
 04/30 Seiji Otoguro Breakable Power-Up Box generator added.